Waterbroodje/Waterbroodje/README.md

 ### Hello there
 I'm Timo, a developer from The Netherlands.
-I am a Web, Software, Minecraft and Discord developer.
+I currently build projects with Java, JavaScript, Python, PHP, HTML, TailwindCSS, TypeScript & SQL.

+If you need or want to contact me, please do this through Discord `waterbroodje`.